PistonDevelopers/Piston-Tutorials/sudoku/chp-03.md

 used in Piston-Graphics.
 Such hybrid approaches are rare, but it is worth considering if you want to reuse the logic.

-Piston-Graphics is designed to be used with lower level graphics apiS.
+Piston-Graphics is designed to be used with lower level graphics APIs.
 We will use the OpenGl backend for Piston-Graphics.

 In the Terminal window, type: